GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Casting Time**: 1 reaction, which you take before you would impact with a surface you can perceive while falling or being knocked back

-**Range** 3 yards
+**Range**: 3 yards

-**Effect**: You mangae to divert some of the force of your impact.
+**Effect**: You manage to divert some of the force of your impact.
 Divide the feet you traveled as a result of the fall or knockback by the number of other creatures within range.
 Then apply falling/knockback damage to each creature within range as though all were affected by it.
 If no other creatures were within range, you simply reduce your fall distance by number of yards equal to the spell's tier + your [Magic] bonus.

 A critical success with the spell check will allow you to modify the distance applied to you (after any division of distance) by a number of feet equal to the points of success.